Mary Lou Retton: Personal life

-Retton was born with hip dysplasia, a condition that was aggravated by her years as a competitive gymnast.
+Retton was born with hip dysplasia, a condition that her years as a competitive gymnast aggravated.
 After experiencing increased pain from the condition, she underwent multiple hip replacement surgeries.

-In 1990, she married Shannon Kelley, a former University of Texas quarterback and Houston real estate developer who worked for the Houston Baptist University athletic department as of 2012.
+In 1990, Retton married Shannon Kelley, a former University of Texas quarterback and Houston real estate developer who worked for the Houston Baptist University athletic department as of 2012.
 Together they have four daughters: Shayla (born 1995), McKenna (born 1997), Skyla (born 2000), and Emma (born 2002).
 McKenna was an NCAA gymnast at Louisiana State University, and Emma was an NCAA gymnast at the University of Arkansas.
 Retton lived in Houston, Texas until 2009, when her family moved to her native West Virginia.
 They lived there for two years while her husband was a football coach at Fairmont State University.
 She moved back to Houston in 2012.
 Retton and Kelley were divorced in February 2018.

 On October 10, 2023, Retton's daughter McKenna announced that her mother was critically ill with pneumonia.
 Retton reportedly did not have health insurance and turned to crowdfunding to raise money for medical expenses.
 Retton returned home to recover later that month and issued a statement on October 30, 2023, saying "I'm with family continuing to slowly recover and staying very positive as I know this recovery is a long and slow process.
 When the time is right, I will be sharing more information about my health issues."
 The total sum collected as of January 22, 2024, was $459,234.
 Upon inquiry from USA Today, Retton would not comment on any details surrounding her medical issue nor how much of the donations were allocated toward her healthcare.
 Her daughter said any "remaining funds" would go towards a charity, but failed to provide any details or timeline.

-On May 17, 2025, she was arrested in Marion County, West Virginia for DUI.
+On May 17, 2025, Retton was arrested in Marion County, West Virginia for DUI.
 In July 2025 she pleaded no contest to a non-aggravated DUI charge.
 She was fined $100.